colinchambachan/PortfolioPulse/README.md

 Features on the agenda for future iterations:

-- CLI Tool for Statement upload
+- CLI Tool for Statement upload (and pdf to jpg conversion via ffmpeg)
-- Email UI enhancements
+- Email UI enhancements [COMPLETE]
 - Gen AI Recommendations for Portfolio based on News

 <!-- 2.
 Tech + Architecture